Native Parser

 }

-}rollup's guidance on buffer level
+}Rollup's guidance on the buffer level:

 function convertNode(